ytxmobile98/SWE-bench/assets/collection.md

 > We have ongoing efforts that will standardize and fully open source the process of generating SWE-bench task instances.
 > These efforts will be released soon (within 1-2 months), so stay tuned!
 >
-> Therefore, we kindly request that at this time, please do not create more issues in this repository around creating new task instances.
+> Therefore, we kindly request that at this time, *please do not create more issues in this repository around creating new task instances*.
 >
 > If you are thinking of a making a substantive, open-source research contribution that requires knowledge of SWE-bench task instance
 > collection, please reach out to Carlos and John and include 4-5 sentences detailing what you'd like to build.
 > In our current capacity, we've found that we're more successful in supporting such efforts when working more closely.
 >
 > If you'd like to create instances but prefer to keep these efforts private, at this time, we recommend reverting the repository to
-> commit b4a40501b4d604dea28ad03418671cc597570bb9, which is the latest public version of the validation code.
+> commit `b4a40501b4d604dea28ad03418671cc597570bb9`, which is the latest public version of the validation code.
 > However, as mentioned, we are temporarily not responding to task creation questions to focus on our ongoing efforts.

 In this tutorial, we explain how to use the SWE-Bench repository to collect evaluation task instances from GitHub repositories.